mjgrover/hashicorp-eval/terraform-getting-started.md

 $ terraform apply
 ```

-When prompted to a perform these actions, type 'yes' and hit ENTER, else command will not be executed.
+When prompted to a perform these actions, type `yes` and hit ENTER, else command will not be executed.

 The command will take up to a few minutes to run and will display a message indicating that the resource was created.

 ## Destroy
-In the **Destory** phase, you can destroy the infrastructure you no longer need.
+In the destroy phase you destroy the infrastructure you no longer need.

 ```shell
 $ terraform destroy
 ```

-Look for a message are the bottom of the output asking for confirmation.
+Look for a message at the bottom of the output asking for confirmation.
 Type `yes` and hit ENTER.
-Terraform will destroy the resources it had created earlier.
+Terraform will destroy the resources created earlier.

 ## Next Steps
 In this tutorial you learned how to install Terraform on the platform of your choice.
 You then used sample code in the **Create** phase to create a Terraform configuration.
 In the **Manage** phase you initialized and applied your Terraform configuration.
 Finally, in the **Destroy** phase you destroyed all the resources you created.